Shot List¶

 | Change to Cut | Only filled in if you supplied an Old Shot List — see below. |

-| Work In / Work Out | Cut In/Out minus/plus the Work Handle. |
+| Work In / Work Out | Cut In / Out minus / plus the Work Handle. |

 | Cut Duration | Cut Out - Cut In + 1. |

 | Bg Retime / Fg Retime | An x flag (not a percentage) if the background, or any foreground element, has a retime applied.
-Check the Elements sheet's Retime Summary for the actual speed. |
+The Elements sheet contains retime details for each element. |

 | Cut In TC | Source timecode of the background element, taken from its EDL event. |